No more refilling a propane tank! Choosing natural gas to operate your grill over propane provides reliable, consistent and on-demand fuel.

-Natural Gas Connection sells Speed Queen washer and dryer sets.
+Natural Gas Connection sells Speed Queen and Maytag washer and dryer sets.
 Known for their superior, long lasting appliances.
 They are made in America and have an exceptional warranty program.

 According to the US Department of Energy, heating water is the second largest energy expense in the home, accounting for 14% to 18% of utility bills.
 Therefore, picking the right water heater is an important decision not only for your comfort, but also to keep energy costs under control; and heating water with natural gas is cheaper than heating water with electricity.

 Common Terms for Tankless Water Heating:

 Pipe cover: Covers the pipes, valves and even the external power point.
 Provides a neat and clean finish to the installation

 Wi-Fi: With Rinnai’s Control-R™ Wi-Fi Module, new and existing Rinnai Residential and Commercial Tankless Water Heaters (2006 and newer) can be remotely monitored and controlled via smart devices.
 Rinnai now has the capability to provide a new option for management, control and maintenance of Rinnai Tankless Water Heaters.